 BACKGROUND: The District has maintained a groundwater-quality monitoring program in the Carmel Valley Aquifer since 1981, and in the Seaside Groundwater Basin since 1990.
 Currently, collection of samples from the Carmel Valley monitor wells is conducted on an annual basis.
 The sampling schedule for Carmel Valley is staggered, with upper valley wells (i.e., upgradient of the Narrows), sampled in Spring and lower Carmel Valley wells in Fall, to coincide with the historically higher nitrate concentrations in these respective areas.
 Beginning in 2007, the District was retained by the Seaside Basin Watermaster to collect water-quality samples from the District's Seaside Basin coastal monitor wells on a quarterly basis.
-The results of the Fall 2017 and Fall 2018 sampling of the Seaside Basin coastal monitor wells are included in this report.
+The results of that sampling are reported to the Seaside Basin Watermaster Board on an annual basis.
+Results of the Fall 2017 and Fall 2018 sampling of the Seaside Basin coastal monitor wells are included in this report.